jackeryli/anigamerdanmu/README.md

 # anigamerdanmu

-Read danmu from Anigamer anivideo and display on chrome window.
+Read danmu from Anigamer video and display on chrome.

 ## How to use